Transaction Screening vs Transaction Monitoring: Key Differences

 What is Transaction Screening?

 Transaction Screening is a proactive compliance strategy used by many financial and non-financial firms to prevent financial crimes.
-It entails real-time screening of transactions against specified watchlists, sanctions lists, or particular criteria in order to intercept and identify potentially illegal transactions as they occur.
+It entails real-time screening of transactions against specified watchlists, sanctions lists, or particular criteria to intercept and identify potentially illegal transactions as they occur.

 This technique is essential to anti-money laundering (AML) and counter-terrorism financing (CTF) programs, which discover and report suspicious activity such as securities fraud and terrorist funding.